How To Write Therapy Progress Notes Like a Pro with These 5 Tips From a Psychologist

 Concise note-taking isn’t just what you write, it's also about how you write.
 High-quality notes are direct, relevant, with a professional tone, and easy to understand.

-If you want to be really concise, it's helpful to work on being practical about your word choices.
+If you want to be concise, it's helpful to work on being practical about your word choices.
 Two things you can train yourself to avoid are two V’s: verbose (highly technical) and vague words.

 Have you ever thought about timing yourself?